-In Half Wave Rectifier, when AC supply is applied at the input, positive half cycle appears across the load, whereas the negative half cycle is suppressed.
-This can be done by using the semiconductor PN – junction diode.
+In Half Wave Rectifier, when the AC supply is applied at the input, a positive half cycle appears across the load, whereas the negative half cycle is suppressed.
+This can be done by using the semiconductor PN junction diode.
 The diode allows the current to flow only in one direction.
-Thus, convert the AC voltage into DC voltage.
+Thus, converts the AC voltage into DC voltage.

 Circuit Diagram of Half Wave Rectifier

 In half-wave rectification, only one crystal diode is used.
 It is connected in the circuit as shown below.

 The AC supply to be rectified is generally given through a transformer.
 The transformer is used to step down or step up the main supply voltage as per the requirement.
 It also isolates the rectifier from power lines and thus reduces the risk of electric shock.

 When AC supply is switched ON the alternating voltage (Vin) shown in the figure below appears across the terminal AB at the secondary winding.